Ghaznavid Empire: State and culture

+Frieze from Ghazni, depicting Ghanavids with round faces and prominent cheekbones, wearing Turkic clothes.
+11th-12th century, Kabul Museum (inv.
+58.2.1).
+The inscription is in Persian.

 Persianisation of the state apparatus was accompanied by the Persianisation of high culture at the Ghaznavid court...
 The level of literary creativity was just as high under Ebrāhīm and his successors up to Bahrāmšāh, with such poets as Abu’l-Faraj Rūnī, Sanāʾī, ʿOṯmān Moḵtārī, Masʿūd-e Saʿd-e Salmān, and Sayyed Ḥasan Ḡaznavī.
 We know from the biographical dictionaries of poets (taḏkera-ye šoʿarā) that the court in Lahore of Ḵosrow Malek had an array of fine poets, none of whose dīvāns has unfortunately survived, and the translator into elegant Persian prose of Ebn Moqaffaʿ’s Kalīla wa Demna, namely Abu’l-Maʿālī Naṣr-Allāh b.
 Moḥammad, served the sultan for a while as his chief secretary.
 The Ghaznavids thus present the phenomenon of a dynasty of Turkish slave origin which became culturally Persianised to a perceptibly higher degree than other contemporary dynasties of Turkish origin such as Saljuqs and Qarakhanids.

 Persian literary culture enjoyed a renaissance under the Ghaznavids during the 11th century.
 The Ghaznavid court was so renowned for its support of Persian literature that the poet Farrukhi traveled from his home province to work for them.
 The poet Unsuri's short collection of poetry was dedicated to Sultan Mahmud and his brothers Nasr and Yaqub.
 Another poet of the Ghaznavid court, Manuchehri, wrote numerous poems about the merits of drinking wine.

-Detail of the Intricate Brickwork on the Mas'ud III Ghazni minaret.